mercadopago/devsite-docs/guides/checkout-pro/integration-android-flutter.en.md

 From the checkout, it is possible to configure Deep Links to return to your application, either by clicking on a "Return" link, or automatically after completing a successful payment flow, and then being redirected to your App.

-To do this, we must add the `back_urls` and `auto_return` properties to the payment preference creation as appropriate.
+To do this, you must add the `back_urls` and `auto_return` properties to the payment preference creation as appropriate.

 To learn more, you can access the documentation on [Return URLs](/developers/en/docs/checkout-pro/checkout-customization/user-interface/redirection).